-Since the start of the 2016 season, the Raiders' offensive line has allowed a league-best 15 sacks thus far, first in the NFL.
-Since QB Derek Carr entered the league in 2014, the team's 76 sacks allowed are third fewest in the NFL.
+This year, the Raiders' offensive line allowed a league-best 18 sacks, ranking first in the NFL.
+Since QB Derek Carr entered the league in 2014, the team's 79 sacks allowed are tied for second fewest in the NFL.